 Once you have identified your main concepts and have some search terms in mind, it's a good time to begin thinking about how to connect these terms together for the search query.
 Use the boolean operators: AND, OR, and NOT.

-Use AND to connect terms that are dissimilar to find the overlap between two different concepts.
+Use AND to connect dissimilar terms to find the overlap between two concepts.
 This narrows our results.

 Example: children AND sugar tax AND obesity